-For me it was key to come with an open heart.
-Being an impatient and performance-oriented person, I hoped for insanely motivated teams to reach all my operational goals.
+For me, it was key to come with an open heart.
+Being an impatient and performance-oriented person, I hoped for insanely motivated teams to reach all of my operational goals.
 The main goal was to demonstrate the roots of entrepreneurship: working hard to get a lot of things done, making decisions based on insights and consistently challenging each other to get better every day.

 For the teams, the journey began with perfecting the application, which challenged them from the start.
 The SAG-SEED Starter team chose the best 12 or 13 teams from more than 100 applications in each country.

 Well, I cannot inspire others if I’m not inspired myself, right?
 Reflecting and asking for the “why” of your own journey is something I’ve always found extremely helpful.
 Having sold two companies and coming back from my inspirational year in San Francisco and London, I came in with a high degree of passion for building more solid and sustainable companies.
 Even better, five minutes after our first get-together in Kenya, I was immediately struck by this high level of determination and dignity and all these “can-do” looks in the faces of more than 30 Kenyans of all ages.
 When the same thing happened in Uganda, I realised that what we are doing has the potential to create significant impact.
 It was one of those moments in life when people just click with each other and the atmosphere in a room feels like the whole world can be changed, just with the power of these insanely motivated 30 minds and hearts.
 We were ready to design some out-of-the-box business models.

 Check out Basiita from Soybean-Maize Commodity Value Addition practising his pitch: